 Alkmund (774- March 19th, c.
-800) was a Northumbrian prince, son of King Ahlred and brother of Osred.
+800) was a Northumbrian prince, younger son of King Ahlred (Alcred) and brother of Osred.
 This was a time of bitter fighting and intrigues among claimants to the throne, many of who met a harsh end, so that a member of the Northumbrian royalty stood in almost as much peril from his own kinsmen as from the marauding Viking raiders who had begun serious raids of the coast at this time.

 For all his ‘good works’ (real or imagined), Alkmund might have been forgotten even among the pantheon of minor Saxon saints, but for the patronage of his descendant, Aethelfleda, the great ‘Lady of the Mercians’.
-Aethelfleda was the eldest daughter of Alfred the Great, and, on the death of her husband Aethelred, continued to rule Mercia – an almost unheard-of role for a woman in those days.
+Aethelfleda was the eldest daughter of Alfred the Great, and, on the death of her husband Aethelred in 911, continued to rule Mercia – an almost unheard-of role for a woman in those days.
 She proved a capable ruler, and it is suggested that her motive in choosing Shrewsbury as a new and rich church dedicated for Alkmund (it was founded c.
 912) may have been the lack of security from heathen raiders further east.
 There is, however, no evidence to suggest that the relics of St Alkmund ever made their way this far west.